-Simply having a flexible room or space within the office that can be used for anything from lunchtime fitness classes to standing meetings gives employees the opportunity and option to be more active.
+Simply having a flexible room or space within the office that can be used for anything from lunchtime fitness classes to standing meetings gives employees the option and opportunity to be more active.

-Whilst there are many ways to provide employees with access to fitness, it’s important to recognise that it’s not just about making sure that employees are engaging in physical activity outside of working hours.
+Whilst there are many ways to provide employees with access to fitness, it’s important to recognise that regular movement throughout the day is also important to physical wellbeing.

-The sedentary lifestyle poses huge risks for office workers.
-There’s evidence to suggest that exercising outside of working hours has no effect on the detrimental effects of sedentary behaviour, so it’s equally important to encourage your staff to be more active throughout the working day.
+The risks of a sedentary lifestyle are a growing concern for office workers, who spend much of their day sat at their desks.
+There’s evidence to suggest that exercising outside of working hours has no effect on the detrimental effects of sedentary behaviour, so it’s equally important for businesses to encourage employees to be more active throughout the working day.

 Business benefits of exercise

-There are lots of other added health benefits to providing access to fitness for your workforce.
-Exercise also supports mental wellbeing and can help to alleviate stress, which if not dealt with can lead to burnout, causing low morale and productivity across the business.
+There are lots of other added health benefits to providing employees with access to fitness facilities.
+Exercise also supports mental wellbeing and can help to alleviate stress, which can lead to burnout if not dealt with, causing low morale and productivity across the business.

 Physical activity can also give an added boost to employee engagement, it can lower absenteeism and presenteeism rates and even improve recruitment and retention.
 Staff are also more likely to sleep better and have more energy throughout the day.

-Not all employees will want the same things so you will need to offer your workforce choices through providing a variety of fitness options.
-You should never make assumptions – make sure that you understand the needs of your people through carrying out surveys or taking part in focus groups with employees.
+Not all employees will want the same things so you may need to offer your workforce choices through a variety of fitness options.
+You should never make assumptions — you need to understand the needs of your people by carrying out surveys or focus groups.

-It’s also important to recognise that behaviour change is also difficult and doesn’t happen overnight.
-But by making sure you understand the needs of your business, you are empowering you employees to make decisions by providing them with a solution that best meets their requirements, making them much more likely to participate.
+It’s also important to recognise that behaviour change is difficult and doesn’t happen overnight.
+By understanding the needs of your business, you are empowering your employees to make decisions by providing them with a solution that best meets their requirements.
+As a result, your employees will be much more likely to participate.

-Once you’re ready to roll out an initiative, you need to be prepared to continually gather feedback to ensure its success, making sure that what you are offering is the right solution and that it still meets the needs of the organisation.
+Once you’re ready to roll out an initiative, you need to be prepared to continually gather feedback to ensure its success.
+This means you can regularly evaluate whether what you are offering is the right solution and that it still meets the needs of the organisation.
 Periodical assessment is paramount to assess efficiency and effectiveness in delivering the goals that were established.

 Get in touch to find out how Westfield Health can support you with active space solutions and corporate gym management.